Harry Reid says Trump is damaging the country but warns against impeachment

 He’s largely withheld comment on the issue since then.
 “Well,” Reid now says with a chuckle, “I’m right.”

-And he said Republicans remain afraid of the Koch Brothers, whose political network spends millions supporting GOP candidates and causes, accusing the donors of “buying the country for their own commercial interests.”
-Upon leaving the Senate, Reid said he approached a GOP colleague to ask why he hadn't helped with a particular issue and the Republican answered, "because I was afraid they (the Kochs) would go after me.”
+And he said Republicans remain afraid of the Koch brothers, whose political network spends millions supporting GOP candidates and causes, accusing the donors of “buying the country for their own commercial interests.”
+Upon leaving the Senate, Reid said he approached a GOP colleague to ask why he hadn't helped try to make more information public on Russia's meddling, and the Republican said he was afraid the Kochs would go after him.

-Reid said he has been relatively silent since leaving office because “I’ve tried to not jump on the bandwagon” of “sour grapes.”
+Reid said he has been relatively silent since leaving office because he didn't want to jump on the bandwagon of “sour grapes.”

 “It’s Trump’s party now,” said Reid.

-Reid repeatedly returned to GOP leadership, even as he declined to specifically criticize Senate Majority Leader Mitch McConnell.
+Reid repeatedly returned to GOP leadership, even as he declined to specifically criticize Senate Majority Leader Mitch McConnell of Kentucky.

 “With the Republicans, I’m not mad, I’m just terribly disappointed in what they’ve done to the institution,” he said.
 “I believe the federal government has been so harmed, the legislative branch has been decimated, judicial decimated, checks and balances sliding out the door,” he said.

-"Our democracy will survive but it’s going to be tough,” he said.
+"Our democracy will survive," Reid said, "but it’s going to be tough."

 Warning on Russia